• Home

 Picture

 Broyde’s areas of interest are law and religion, Jewish law and ethics, family law, and comparative religious law.
-At Emory, he has taught Alternative Dispute Resolution, Legal Profession, Family Law (I and II), Jewish Law, Federal Courts, Bankruptcy, and Secured Credit.
+At Emory, he has taught Alternative Dispute Resolution, Legal Profession, Family Law (I and II), Jewish Law, Federal Courts, Bankruptcy, and Secured Credit as well as other course.

 Broyde is an ordained rabbi (yoreh yoreh and yadin yadin) from Yeshiva University in New York.
-He was a member and a director (chaver and dayan) of Beth Din of America, the largest Jewish law court in America.
+He was a member and a director (chaver and dayan) of Beth Din of America, the largest Jewish law court in America for many years.
 In 2012, he was considered as a candidate for the post of Chief Rabbi of the United Hebrew Congregations of Great Britain and the Commonwealth.

 In Atlanta, Broyde founded a Young Israel synagogue and the Atlanta Torah MiTzion Kollel study program, where he was a religious leader (Rosh Kollel).
 He served on the boards of schools and various organizations.
 For over fifteen years, he sat as the chair of the medical ethics committee of the Weinstein Hospice.

 During the fall of 2019, Broyde was a visiting professor at Stanford Law School.
 From 2018 to 2019, he was a Senior Fulbright Scholar at the Hebrew University of Jerusalem, lecturing in Israel and around Europe.
-In 2018 and 2018, he was a visiting professor at the University of Warsaw Law School in Poland and at the Interdisciplinary College of Law in Herzliya, Israel.
+In 2021, he was a visiting professor at the University of Warsaw Law School in Poland and in 2018 at the Interdisciplinary College of Law [Reichman University, now] in Herzliya, Israel.
+In 2020, he was appointed the director of the SJD [the PhD in law] program at Emory Law School.

-In addition to Broyde’s books, he has written over two hundred fifty articles and book chapters on various aspects of law and religion including Jewish law and religious ethics.
+In addition to Broyde’s books, he has written over300 articles and book chapters on various aspects of law and religion including Jewish law and religious ethics.
 He has written about military ethics from a Jewish law perspective, marriage and divorce in the Jewish tradition, bioethical dilemmas from a religious view, women’s rights in the Jewish tradition, and the general relationship between secular and Jewish law.
 His article on impeachment published in the Harvard Journal of Law and Public Policy is frequently cited.
+He has recently been writing about the secular arbitration process, with his recent article appearing in NYU Annual Survey of American Law and is entitled Contract Law Should Be Faith Neutral: Reverse Entanglement Would Be Stranglement For Religious Arbitration.
+In addition, he has been writing on religious arbitration, anti-discrimination laws and the like.

 Broyde earned his juris doctor from New York University School of Law.
 During his time at New York University, he published a note on its Law Review.
 He clerked for Judge Leonard I. Garth of the United States Court of Appeals for the Third Circuit.